Lennox Lewis: Fighting style

-Legacy and historical standing
+Legacy

 Lewis was the seventh Olympic gold medallist to become world heavyweight champion after Floyd Patterson, Muhammad Ali, Joe Frazier, George Foreman, Leon Spinks, and Michael Spinks.
 He holds the distinction of being the first professional heavyweight champion to win a gold medal in the super-heavyweight category, which was not created until the 1984 Summer Olympics.
 He is also the only boxer to represent Canada at the Summer Olympics and subsequently win a professional world title.
 Lewis was the first boxer to hold the British heavyweight title and subsequently win a world title.
 Although three fighters have since repeated this feat (Herbie Hide, Tyson Fury, and Anthony Joshua), only Lewis also won the Lonsdale belt outright.

 While struggling to achieve popularity and respect earlier in his professional career, Lewis's standing has increased since his retirement in 2003, and he is now considered one of the greatest heavyweights of all time.
 Struggling to win the affection of the British public and facing indifference from an American audience, Lewis's body of work eventually established him as the dominant heavyweight of his time.
-He is the last undisputed heavyweight champion.
+He was the last undisputed heavyweight champion, until May 2024, when Oleksandr Usyk defeated Tyson Fury.

 Lewis became one of only two boxers in history, and the first since Ken Norton in 1978, to have been awarded the heavyweight championship without actually winning a championship bout when the WBC awarded him their title in 1992.
 This was due to Riddick Bowe relinquishing the title after failing to agree to defend the title against Lewis, who had become the mandatory challenger by defeating Donovan Ruddock a few weeks earlier.
 In 2001, Lewis became the fourth boxer (after Muhammad Ali, Evander Holyfield and Michael Moorer) to have held the world heavyweight championship on three occasions.

 Lewis defeated 15 boxers for the world heavyweight title, the fifth-most in history.
 His combined three reigns tally 3,086 days (8 years, 5 months and 13 days), which ranks as the fourth-longest cumulative time spent as world heavyweight champion.
 His total of fourteen successful defences ranks as the fifth-highest in heavyweight history.
 At four years, two months and fifteen days, Lewis has the twelfth-longest reign in heavyweight championship history.
-As of August 2022, BoxRec ranks Lennox as the third greatest heavyweight fighter of all time.
+As of December 2024, BoxRec ranks Lennox as the 55th greatest fighter of all time, pound for pound.